TV Star Kathie Lee Gifford Urges ‘More Forgiveness’ in the Wake of Recent Scandals

 – Matthew 5:14-16 (NIV).

 Editor’s Note: Diana Anderson-Tyler is the author of multiple novels and faith-based fitness books.
 Diana can be found on Twitter here.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!